simoncblyth/env/nuwa/detsim/detsim_dspmtsensdet.rst

 * where are SensDet identified ?

   * DetDesc **sensdet** attribute on **logvol** elements, just yields two SD: `DsRpcSensDet` and `DsPmtSensDet`

+* GiGa takes the detdesc geometry and converts into Geant4, where exactly does that happen